This is an update to a post from 2018 that reflects some new discoveries and new openings of some buildings at Pompeii.

-When we visited Pompeii, without doubt the most popular of the buildings for visitors was the lupanar, or brothel.
-Lupanar in Latin literally means “wolf's den,” and lupa, she-wolf. was the common term for a prostitute.
+When we visited the archeological site of Pompeii, without doubt the most popular of the buildings for visitors was the lupanar, or brothel.
+Lupanar in Latin literally means “wolf's den,” and lupa, she-wolf. was the common term for female prostitutes.
 Not surprisingly, the walls of the small dank rooms of the lupanar were decorated with with both the male and female body in various states of coupling.
 Warning: the rooms are rather dark.
 You'll need a good camera and be adept at holding it still for a long exposure if you want to shoot the paintings.

 If you want to see the lupanar–and who doesn't?–chances are good you'll be standing in a crowd like this one before pushing your way in.
 Believe me, it's not pretty.

-Another repository of the erotic art of Pompeii was the public bath outside the city walls, the so called Suburban Baths.
-The bath was entered by a long hall which led to a dressing room were the walls were covered with the erotic art.
+Another repository of the erotic fine art of Pompeii was the public bath outside the city walls, the so called Suburban Baths.
+The bath was entered by a long hall which led to a dressing room were the walls were covered with the explicit sex scenes.
 Roman baths were not generally used as a brothels, so it's a little unusual to see this sort of erotica in this location.
 Each scene is located above a numbered box, and some scholars speculate the art may have been a means of remembering which locker was yours.
 It's fair to also speculate that art like this in a public bath means that overt displays of sex acts were a part of ancient daily life and were not regarded as offensive by the Romans.